Mali's former coup chief takes power after military arrests president | Law-Order

 Mali's former coup chief takes power after military arrests president

-Mali's interim vice president, Colonel Assimi Goita, said on Tuesday that he had seized power after the transitional president and prime minister failed to consult him about the formation of a new government.
-He said elections would be held next year as planned.

-Mali's interim vice president, Colonel Assimi Goita, said on Tuesday that he had seized power after the transitional president and prime minister failed to consult him about the formation of a new government.
+International pressure increased on Mali's military leaders to free the president and prime minister on Tuesday, a day after their arrest deepened a political crisis and threatened to derail a transition to democratic elections.

-He said elections would be held next year as planned.
-President Bah Ndaw and Prime Minister Moctar Ouane were arrested and taken to a military base outside the capital on Monday evening, prompting swift condemnation from international powers, some of which called it an "attempted coup".

-The two men were in charge of a transitional government created after a military coup in August that ousted President Ibrahim Boubacar Keita.
+President Bah Ndaw and Prime Minister Moctar Ouane have been detained at a military base outside the capital Bamako since Monday evening.
+French President Emmanuel Macron condemned what he said was a "coup within a coup" and raised the threat of targeted sanctions.
+The two men were in charge of a transitional government created after a military takeover in August that ousted President Ibrahim Boubacar Keita.
 They were tasked with overseeing a return to democratic elections next year.

-The streets of Bamako were calm on Tuesday and two sources told Reuters that Ndaw and Ouane were still being held at the military base in Kati.
-A spokesman for the U.N. peacekeeping mission in Mali, MINUSMA, said it was seeking access to check on the condition of those detained.
+The U.N.
+Security Council is due to privately discuss the latest developments in Mali on Wednesday, diplomats said.
+Interim vice president Colonel Assimi Goita said on Tuesday he had seized power because the president and prime minister had failed to consult him about a government reshuffle in which two former coup leaders lost their cabinet positions.
+Goita orchestrated the August coup before being appointed vice president of a civilian-military transition.

+France, a former colonial power and military ally to Mali, joined the United States, the European Union and others in condemning the detention and called for their immediate release.
+"We are prepared to take in the coming hours targeted sanctions against those taking part," Macron told reporters at the end of an EU summit.

 The situation could exacerbate instability in the West African country, where Islamist groups linked to al Qaeda and Islamic State control large areas of the north and centre and stage frequent attacks on the army and civilians.
-Political instability and military infighting have complicated efforts by Western powers and neighbouring countries to prop up the impoverished nation.
+Political instability and military infighting have complicated efforts by Western powers and neighbouring countries to help Mali, and jihadists have been able to use the country as a launchpad for attacks across the region.

-Goita, who led the August coup, orchestrated the detentions after two fellow coup leaders were dropped from their government posts in a cabinet reshuffle on Monday.
-In a statement read by an aide on national television, Goita said elections next year to restore an elected government would go ahead as planned.

-"There will be repercussions not just for Mali but for the region," said J. Peter Pham, former U.S. special envoy for the Sahel, now with the Atlantic Council.
-He said Deby and others will be watching carefully and if they see a post-coup agreement not stuck to in Mali, there will be little incentive for soldiers who seize power to give some of it up.
+J. Peter Pham, former U.S. special envoy for the Sahel, now with the Atlantic Council, said Deby and others will be watching Mali carefully and if they see the post-coup agreement is not adhered to, there will be little incentive for soldiers who seize power elsewhere to give it up.
+"There will be repercussions not just for Mali but for the region," he said.

 A Western official said that the example being set in Mali could complicate negotiations with the military rulers in Chad.